 Now that you have an idea of which zones you’ll want access to, let’s go over the types of passes that are available.

-If you’re only traveling within Zone 1, which covers the center of Paris where most tourist attractions are, a single ticket will work.
+If you’re only traveling within Zone 1, a single ticket will work.
 These are called t+ tickets.

 A t+ ticket is for a single one way trip.
 You can buy them one at a time for 1.90€ or a card of 10 tickets for 14.90€.
 Prices valid as of October 2018.

-Skip the t+ tickets and get a Mobilis ticket, Paris Visite pass, or Navigo pass instead.
+Skip the t+ tickets and get a full or multi-day pass instead.

 The Paris Metro day pass is known as a Mobilis ticket.
 It gives you unlimited rides on the Paris Metro for 1 day.

 As of October 2018, a Mobilis ticket costs anywhere from 7.50€ for rides between 2 zones to 17.80€ for rides between all 5 zones.

 The Paris Visite pass is available for zones 1-3 or 1-5.
 It can be bought in 1, 2, 3 or 5 consecutive day increments.

 You definitely want to figure out where you plan to go before buying your card so that you know whether you’ll need to travel outside zone 3.